Ryoma Takeuchi

-Ryo Takeuchi (竹内 崚（たけうち りょう）, Takeuchi Ryō), better known by the stage name Ryoma Takeuchi (竹内 涼真) is a Japanese actor, model, and television personality who is affiliated with Horipro.
+Ryo Takeuchi (竹内 崚, Takeuchi Ryō), better known by the stage name Ryoma Takeuchi (竹内 涼真) is a Japanese actor, model, and television personality who is affiliated with Horipro.
 He was a Rissho University Global Environmental Sciences student.
-He is best known for his role as Shinnosuke Tomari, the main character of Kamen Rider Drive.
+He is best known for his role as Shinnosuke Tomari, the main character of Kamen Rider Drive; Ebihara Katsuo in the TBS 2025 drama Jaa, Anta Ga Tsukutte Miro Yo; and Suzuki Shinya in the movie 10Dance.

 Personal life

 Takeuchi is the eldest of three siblings, with one younger sister and one younger brother.
 His real name is Ryo Takeuchi.
 His parents love the sounds of "Ryo", so they gave the name Ryo to him.
 The kanji "崚" of his name is quite rare to use in a name.

 Takeuchi started playing soccer when he was five, he belonged to Tokyo Verdy when he was young.
 He originally went to a college on a soccer recommendation, but did not pursue a soccer career.

 Relationship

 In 2019, there were media speculations about Takeuchi and Ayaka Miyoshi's romantic relationship, but their agencies at that time did not disclose any information about the two, and they themselves did not comment on the reports till later in May 2020, when it was revealed by media outlets that they were already living together and were "counting down the days until marriage."
-Unfortunately, on October 27, 2024, the couple reportedly split after four years to focus more on their careers.
+However, on October 27, 2024, the couple reportedly split after four years to focus more on their careers.